5 Flowers to Grow Through Winter in Southern California

 Do you like flowers that smell good?
 Well, you need to grow stock!
 It’s hard to describe the smell of these luscious flowers, but it’s extremely powerful and somewhere between a tuberose and a gardenia, maybe?

-Stock makes an excellent, spire-shaped cut flower, although it can bother some people that are sensitive to strong smells.
+Stock makes an excellent cut flower, although it can bother some people that are sensitive to strong smells.
 I grew stock for the first time last year and enjoyed it so much, yet also learned some important growing tips:

 Tips for growing stock: